ruanxin/template-operator/README.md

 1. Implement `State` handling to represent the corresponding state of the reconciled resource, by following [kubebuilder](https://book.kubebuilder.io/) guidelines to implement controllers.

-2. You could refer either to `SampleCR` [controller implementation](controllers/sample_controller_rendered_resources.go) or `SampleHelmCR` [controller implementation](controllers/sample_local_helm_controller.go) for setting appropriate `State` and `Conditions` values to your `Status` sub-resource.
+2. You could refer either to `SampleCR` [controller implementation](controllers/sample_controller_rendered_resources.go) for setting appropriate `State` and `Conditions` values to your `Status` sub-resource.

     `SampleCR` is reconciled to install / uninstall a list of rendered resources from a YAML file on the file system.
-Whereas `SampleHelmCR` is reconciled to install / uninstall (using SSA, see next point) rendered resources from a local Helm Chart.
-The latter uses the Helm library purely to render resources.

     ````go
     r.setStatusForObjectInstance(ctx, objectInstance, status.